curbengh/curbengh.github.io/source/_posts/splunk-app-update.md

 ## Dashboards

-In Splunk Cloud, even if a dashboard is never modified through Splunk Web, installing a newer app version does not replace existing ones, as if the dashboard XML in the `default` is automatically copied to the `local` folder upon installation.
+In Splunk Cloud, even if a dashboard was never modified through Splunk Web, installing a newer app version does not replace existing ones, as if the dashboard XML in the `default` is automatically copied to the `local` folder upon installation.
 Since there is no way to delete the dashboards (in order to _restore_ them to the original `default`), the only way I can think of is through app reinstallation (uninstall then install).
 Since reinstallation is rather drastic as it results in temporary lost of [alerts](https://gitlab.com/curben/splunk-scripts/-/tree/main/threat-hunting) and lookups depended by them, I create separate apps that only have dashboards, then another set of apps for everything else.